 - The Compass Tavern: While not technically a gay bar, The Compass Tavern has been known to attract a mixed crowd.
 It probably has something to do with the ever-lively dance floor, which is run by local DJs on weekend nights.
 For a mid-week outing, come for karaoke on Wednesday nights.

 - Armsby Abbey: This one's for all the lovers of craft beer out there.
-Armsby Abbey has 22 ales on tap and delicious farmhouse-inspired creative cuisine with which to wash it down (or perhaps the other way around).
+Armsby Abbey has 22 beer on tap and delicious farmhouse-inspired creative cuisine to go with them.
 This attractive downtown tavern draws a diverse crowd of hipsters, foodies, and the like.
-LGBTQ+-ers are welcome.
+LGBTQ-ers are welcome.

 Festivals & Events